 A minimum grade of "C" is considered passing and is necessary in ALL nursing and nursing support courses to enroll in subsequent nursing courses.
 A "D" grade is NOT considered as passing in any nursing or nursing support course.
-If a student makes a "D" or lower in any nursing or nursing support course, the course must be repeated and passed, prior to progressing in the program.
-All nursing courses must be taken in sequence in the BSN-DE program, but are flexible in the BSN-O program option except for NURS 3003 Theories in Nursing which must be taken as the first course of the program and NURS 4601 Capstone which must be taken as the last course in the program.
+If a student gets a "D" or lower in any nursing or nursing support course, the course must be repeated and passed, prior to progressing in the program.
+All nursing courses must be taken in sequence in the BSN on-campus and BSN-DE program but are flexible in the BSN-O program option except for NURS 3003 Theories in Nursing which should be taken as one of the first few courses of the program and NURS 4601 Capstone which should be taken as one of the last few courses in the program.
+Exceptions may be made by the Director of Nursing permission.